By Cat Jones

 Daniel showed up the night after I was admitted.
 He brought food for my service dog, and a book for me to read, and funny stories and concern.
 He was there when no one else was.
 He listened to me cry, and grouse, and whine.
 He held out a lifeline to me, and no it was not made of some guy’s severed arm nor left by window washers.
 It was for real.
 Bearing the true heart I’d always suspected was in there, Daniel was there for me, when no one else was.
 This is what I mean, when I say Solidarity on the Edge.
 Those of us who have been there, we know who is true and who is not.
 Because we’ve seen it from the front lines, and we’ve had all delusions to the contrary washed away in our own sacrificial blood.

 I had just left the hospital a few hours earlier.
-I had holes in my arms and a hole in my heart, and was leaking fluids from my face like a statue of the Virgin Mary.
-But, like the refugees from the edge that we are, we both cleaned up, and put on our happy public faces and our weird regalia (well, mine was weird, his was all GQ… which is weird in its own way), and we went out galavanting through he galleries as if nothing had happened.
+I had holes in my arms and was leaking fluids from my face like a statue of the Virgin Mary.
+But, like the refugees from the edge that we are, we both cleaned up, and put on our happy public faces and our weird regalia (well, mine was weird, his was all GQ… which is weird in its own way), and we went out galavanting through the galleries as if nothing had happened.
 In the dark, between shows, I cried a lot, and Daniel let me, and joked about Winona Ryder, and never judged me once.
 And, eventually, I got better.
 See, I had always known he was this prince.
 Even when Jim was croaking at him like a frog.
 If there’s one thing I have gotten good at, apparently, it’s picking my friends.